AliRezaJoodi/AVR_Exercises/Sensor_Gyroscope_CMPS10_I2C/README.md

-## Gyroscope and Accelerometer With CMPS10
+## CMPS10 Gyroscope and Accelerometer With I2C Interfac

 MCU:        ATmega8
-Frequency:  8.000000 MHz
+Frequency:  8MHz
-Interface:  UART
+Interface:  I2C

 ### Folder and Files Description
 It has included: